* NY protest loses generators a day before first snow due

 They also believe the richest 1 percent of Americans do not pay their fair share in taxes.

 Occupy Arrests, a Twitter feed compiling arrests related to Occupy Wall Street, said that since the movement began five weeks ago, 2,750 people have been arrested around the world, including about 1,000 in New York City.

 New York police spokesman Paul Browne said on Friday: “Lawful protest is accommodated and when there’s unlawful conduct arrests are made.”

 In San Diego, 51 people were arrested and in Nashville, Tennessee, dozens of protesters were arrested when their camps were cleared by police on Friday.

-In California, Oakland Mayor Jean Quan, who has come under withering criticism for her handling of the protests, has apologized for a clash between police and protesters during a march on Tuesday night that wounded ex-Marine Olsen.
+The plan for the march to the port came after Oakland Mayor Jean Quan, who has come under withering criticism for her handling of the protests, apologized for a clash between police and protesters during a march on Tuesday night that wounded ex-Marine Olsen.

 “When there’s violence there are no winners,” she said.
 “It polarizes us and opens old wounds rather than brings us together, which is the aim of Occupy Wall Street and uniting the 99 percent,” she said in a written statement.

 Quan, who was booed out of a public square by protesters on Thursday, said later in a videotaped statement posted online from her office that she had met with Olsen and his parents and was concerned about his recovery.

 A spokesman for Highland General Hospital in Oakland said Olsen remained in fair condition on Friday, upgraded from critical one day earlier, and was visiting with his parents.